While printing is a necessity in today’s world, it is important to remember that it comes with costs.

 If it is not necessary to print one-sided, then print double-sided and save paper.
 People do not typically think to print double-sided, however it is often more convenient and always saves paper.

-If your document does not require color, or it is not enhanced by the addition of color, then do not use color printing as color printing uses color ink which is more expensive than standard black ink.
+If your document does not require color or is not enhanced by the addition of color, it is advisable to avoid color printing as color ink cartridges are typically more expensive and have a lower page yield than black ink cartridges.

 Printing in Draft Mode reduces ink consumption by reducing the resolution of the printed document to 300dpi, which slightly alters the appearance of the document but is adequate for printing where the appearance of the printed document does not matter as much as long as the print is legible.